In short…

 Trough Creek state park along the creek is very cramped and NOT a place to take a horse trailer.
 Terrace Mountain road climbing from the creek is quite steep and very narrow, with large drop offs.
 Avoid the area along Trough creek between the park office and the Ice Mine.
 The park itself only has Nicholas Crum trail open to horse riding.

-If you’re there to ride horses, you probably want to start in the state forest, either parking at Paradise Furnace (designated horse trailer parking area near the park office) or one of the small and less-formal parking spots scattered east and north of Paradise Furnace through the state forest.
+If you’re there to ride horses, you probably want to start in surrounding state forest, parking at Paradise Furnace (designated horse trailer parking area near the park office) or one of the small and less-formal parking spots scattered east and north of Paradise Furnace through the state forest (towards villages of Calvin and Cassville).
+Farther down this page we have photos of many parking spots.

 Road Conditions